Cyoda-platform/java-client-template/README.md

 5. **Configure Workflows**: Create JSON files in `src/main/resources/workflow/`
 6. **Build Controllers**: Create REST endpoints in `application/controller/`

-## 🔧 Development Workflow

-1. Review `llm_example/` directory for patterns before implementing new features
-2. Follow established architectural patterns for processors, criteria, and serializers
-3. Use `usage-rules.md` for detailed implementation guidelines
-4. Run `./gradlew build` to generate required classes before development

-**For Contributors:**

-- See `CONTRIBUTING.md` for detailed guidelines

 ## Entity Search (items/search)

 The application provides a `/items/search` endpoint for searching Hacker News items using the Cyoda entity search API.